Building a Lifelong, Sustainable Capsule Wardrobe

 I started buying pieces I could layer and wear often, and soon, I started curating my ultimate capsule wardrobe.

-I didn’t stop until I felt my capsule wardrobe was complete and full of versatile outfits.
+I didn’t stop until I felt my minimal wardrobe was complete and full of versatile outfits.

 What Is A Capsule Wardrobe?

 Capsule wardrobes are personalized collections of interchangeable pieces that can be versatile during any season.

 This means that your favorite summer clothes become your favorite winter clothes, too (with the right layering, of course.)